-From the updated historic architect plans, the Powderpost Beetle repairs bid spec went out in February 2022.
+From the updated historic architect plans, the Powderpost Beetle rehabilitation bid spec went out in February 2022.
 Bid opening was April 5th.
 The Effingham Selectmen are now reviewing the two bids received.
 Work is looking to be completed in a 60-ay window from the September to November 2022 time frame.

 Along with this work, the Selectmen approved using lumber from the Town-owned Forests for the repairs.
 Working with the Jeff Libby, Town Forester, both the location of timber and a sawmill to work with us are now being researched and on-site viewed.